KungumapriyaaMKP/InfosysSpringboard/README.md

 varshitha here,the ppt is good.

 Thanks varshitha for your time to give a compliment, you guys too did a very big work within a short span off time!!!

+Guys are you all aware of your roles for the next milestone